Moving from Denmark to Sweden

 Nordic and EU/EEA citizens

-Citizen of a non-EU/EEA country
+Citizen of non-EU/EEA countries

 5.